 The enlarging gap between contemporary mobile devices' resource constraints and the ever increasing user demands for ultra-low latency calls for rethinking mobile task offloading and distributed processing mechanisms.
-Inspired by the fact that increasing number of edge applications, such as media processing and machine learning, can tolerate some levels of quality loss, we propose a new optimization horizon, Qualityof-Result (QoR), and present MobiQoR for jointly optimizing the service latency and the mobile energy consumption under given QoR constraints.
+Inspired by the fact that increasing number of edge applications, such as media processing and machine learning, can tolerate some levels of quality loss, we propose a new optimization horizon, Qualityof-Result (QoR), and present MobiQoR for jointly minimizing the mobile energy consumption and the service latency under a constraint on the averaged QoR.
 The proposed MobiQoR is implemented on real mobile devices.
 Using representative face recognition and movie recommendation applications, evaluations with real-world datasets show that MobiQoR outperforms existing strategies by up to 77.0% for face recognition and 189.3% for movie recommendation.
-More interestingly, the heterogeneity of edge computing environments further amplifies the benefits of MobiQoR over existing QoR-oblivious policies.
+More interestingly, the heterogeneity of edge computing environments further amplifies the benefits of MobiQoR over existing policies.